Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Introduction

 This paper is organized as follows.
-In Section \ref{sec:method}, our novel model-based methodology for clustering zero-inflated counts is presented.
-Simulation results under various scenarios are presented in Section \ref{Results}.
-Real data applications of the proposed models are studied in Section \ref{ch:data_analysis}.
+Section \ref{sec:method} describes our model-based methodology for clustering zero-inflated counts.
+Section \ref{Results} presents simulation results under various scenarios.
+Results from our real data applications are shown in Section \ref{ch:data_analysis}.
 Finally, the conclusion and final remarks are discussed in Section \ref{ch:conclusion}.